 Visitors should consider vaccinations for hepatitis A, hepatitis B, typhoid, and polio, and proof of yellow fever vaccination is required if visitors are coming from or have transited through an airport of a country where yellow fever occurs.
 There is a risk of malaria all year and outbreaks of Rift Valley Fever occur; travellers should take precautions to avoid mosquito bites and take malaria medication.

 Food prepared by unlicensed vendors should be avoided, as meat and milk products from animals may not have been cooked thoroughly.
 Sleeping sickness is a risk in the game parks, including the Serengeti, and visitors should take precautions against bites by tsetse flies.

 There is a high prevalence of HIV/Aids; cholera outbreaks are common throughout the country and visitors are advised to drink bottled or sterilised water only.
 Travellers climbing Mount Kilimanjaro are at risk for altitude sickness.

 Medical services are available in Dar-es-Salaam and other main towns, but facilities and supplies are limited even in cities and often non-existent in rural areas.
 Visitors with particular requirements should take their own medicines.
 Comprehensive travel insurance is advised.

-Road accidents are common in Tanzania due to poor road and vehicle conditions, violation of traffic regulations and exhaustion among long-distance drivers.
+Road accidents are common due to poor road and vehicle conditions, violation of traffic regulations and exhaustion among long-distance drivers.
 There have also been a number of ferry accidents in Tanzania in recent years.
-Caution should be exercised: if a bus or ferry seems overloaded or in poor condition, don't get on.
+Travellers should take precautions, such as staying away from buses or ferries that seem overloaded or in poor condition.

 Tanzanians are known to be friendly and generally welcoming, but travellers should be sensitive to local cultural mores.
 Drunkenness is frowned upon and Tanzanians feel strongly about showing respect for their elders.